awsdocs/aws-transfer-user-guide/doc_source/security-policies.md

 ```

 ## TransferSecurityPolicy\-FIPS\-2020\-06<a name="security-policy-transfer-fips-2020-06"></a>

+The FIPS certification details for AWS Transfer Family can be found at [https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules/search/all](https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules/search/all)

 The following shows the TransferSecurityPolicy\-FIPS\-2020\-06 security policy\.
 This security policy contains all supported FIPS compliant cryptographic algorithms\.
 This is the default security policy for FIPS enabled server endpoints\.